sawatzkylindsey/workbench/TermnetSearchTool.md

 Terms/phrases may be typed into the `text box` with an optional +/- prefix (by default, searching for a term uses a +).
 \+ indicates that the student is interested in the term, whereas - indicates a lack of interest in the term.
 A term can only be included in the search once at a time (a term cannot be searched as both + and -).
+As terms are typed, the `text box` will automatically list terms from the corpus that match the current sub-string (aka: auto-complete).

 As term/phrases are typed, the `chicklets` below the text box are updated.
 Clicking on a chicklet removes it from the search.

 Searching for a term/phrase will affect the ranks of the terms in the termnet, where + terms and their closer relations are given more weight, and - terms and their closer relations are given less weight.
 These weights will also affect the ranking of **Articles**, described later.
-The entire set of search terms/phrases consistutes the current search, and the order of the terms is irrelevant (searching for +bananas then -apples is no different from searching for -apples then +bananas).
+The entire set of search terms/phrases constitutes the current search, and the order of the terms is irrelevant (searching for +bananas then -apples is no different from searching for -apples then +bananas).

 The only way to affect term weights is through the **Search**, although the **Termnet** does provide a shortcut allowing for search terms to be added to the search without typing.
 Moreover, the only effect of the **Search** widget is to change the weights of the terms in the termnet.